Thugnasty777/compound-protocol/README.md

 <dl>
   <dt>Comp</dt>
-  <dd>The Compound Governance Token (COMP).
+  <dd>The Vortex Governance Token (VTX).
 Holders of this token have the ability to govern the protocol via the governor contract.</dd>
 </dl>

 <dl>
   <dt>Governor Alpha</dt>
-  <dd>The administrator of the Compound timelock contract.
-Holders of Comp token may create and vote on proposals which will be queued into the Compound timelock and then have effects on Compound cToken and Comptroller contracts.
+  <dd>The administrator of the Vortex timelock contract.
+Holders of Comp token may create and vote on proposals which will be queued into the Vortex timelock and then have effects on Vortex cToken and Comptroller contracts.
 This contract may be replaced in the future with a beta version.</dd>
 </dl>

 <dl>